AtomMaterialUI/material-theme-docs/docs/development/external-themes.md

 The best way to illustrate it is by doing a tutorial.

 First, you will need the Plugin DevKit.
-Please refer to the [Getting Started section](/docs/development/installation#getting-started) to download the necessary dependencies.
+Please refer to the JetBrains documentation to download the necessary dependencies.

 Next, go to _File > New Project_ and select _IntelliJ Plugin_